SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/J - Restricted Boltzmann Machines.md

 The summation in the partition function is taken over the sample space (all the configurations) of $\boldsymbol{x}$.

-Learning of energy-based models corresponds to modifying the energy function so that its shape reaches desirable properties such as minimum energy.
+The learning of energy-based models corresponds to modifying the energy function such that its shape reaches desirable properties such as minimum energy.

 ### EBM Learning